mkylahyun/DH110/assignment006/README.md

 ### Layout
 ![lay](lay.png)

 I decided to use 7 rows and 3 columns for my main grid to divide the top bar, "Expiring Soon" box, categories, "Meat & Seafood" box, and bottom bar and to seperate the main title and smaller text in the title.
 I then used another 4 column layout to align my bottom tab icons as well as the "Qty" and "Eat by" texts, which I aligned in the middle of the columns.
 For the category icons, I wanted to offset on the left to create a horizontal carousel so I used 5 columns with 85 px width and 16 px offset.
 I used 16 px gutter as well to create enough space but also show their relatedness.
 Since my "Expiring Soon" box had larger text, I created two text layouts -- one with 14 rows for "Expiring Soon" and 22 rows for "Meat & Seafood" since it has smaller text.

 ### Typeface Family & Size
 All text is in **#2D2410** color.

-* For **header**, **titles**, **tabs** I used a typeface called **"Baloo 2"**.
-I chose this font to gamify the process of pantry tracking so that users can feel more motivated to continue tracking their pantry rather than thinking it as a tedious chore.
+For **header**, **titles**, **tabs** I used a typeface called **"Baloo 2"** and for **body** texts, I used a typeface called "Mallana".
+I chose these fonts to gamify the process of pantry tracking so that users can feel more motivated to continue tracking their pantry rather than thinking it as a tedious chore.
 I tried using the font "Kumbh Sans" as seen in the second variation, but it seemed too proper and boring.
 However the third font I tried, "Sansita", was too decorative and didn't feel like it went well with the tracking aspect of the app.
 After looking at the different fonts, I decided "Baloo 2" was the best fit for the main titles and used "Mallana" for the body as it was similar in roundness yet a bit more straight so users can easily read their pantry list.
 * Top Headline: 34px, ExtraBold
 * Expiring Soon Title: 24px, Bold
 * Expiring Soon Qty & Eat by: 16px, Medium
 * Categories Title: 20px, Medium
 * Categories Subtitle: 14px, Medium
 * Meat & Seafood Title: 20px, SemiBold
 * Subtitle: 14px, Medium
 * Tabs: 10px, SemiBold
-* For **body** texts, I used a typeface called "Mallana"
 * Expiring Soon Body: 18px
 * Body: 16px